mrshannon/dataclass-builder/README.rst

 Dedicated Builder (builder factory)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using specialized builders allows for better documentation than the `DataclassBuilder` wrapper and allows for type checking because annotations are dynamically generated.
+Using specialized builders allows for better documentation than the `DataclassBuilder` wrapper.

 .. code-block:: python